gptix/is-this-poisonous/README.md

 To build such a classifier, we could use some trusted data to build a function that indicates whether a mushroom should be treated as poisonous or edible.

-I used a dataset named the **Mushroom Data Set** from the valuable **University of California Irvine Machine Learning Repository**, at [https://archive.ics.uci.edu/ml/datasets/Mushroom](https://archive.ics.uci.edu/ml/datasets/Mushroom).
+I used a data set named the **Mushroom Data Set** from the valuable **University of California Irvine Machine Learning Repository**, at [https://archive.ics.uci.edu/ml/datasets/Mushroom](https://archive.ics.uci.edu/ml/datasets/Mushroom).

 ## Workflow